digitalartcrew/hang-man/README.md

 The hangman challenge is a designed on a web site which allows a user to play hangman versus the computer.

+# You can play this link at https://dontehangman.herokuapp.com/

 ## Getting Started

 1. git clone https://github.com/digitalartcrew/hang-man or unzip file.